npanagiwtidou/etl_pipeline/README_V1.md

    - boto3
    - dotenv

-3.Install all the libraries you will need to execute main.py.
+3. Install all the libraries you will need to execute main.py.

    **- pip3 install -r requirements.txt**
-4.Copy the .env.example file to .env and fill out the environment vars.
+4. Copy the .env.example file to .env and fill out the environment vars.
+5. In the "main.py" put in comment

+   #from doenv import load_dotenv
+   #load_dotenv()
-5.Run the main.py script.
+6. Run the main.py script.

    **- python3 main.py**